Burgh

 by 14 metres wide.
 Now covered with a clump of trees and badly damaged by

-burrowing animals it still reaches a height of around 2 metres.
-Its position is interesting - it is situated in a near the crest of a hill above the valley of the River Bain at around 130 metres above sea-level, and is less than 100 metres from the ancient trackway of High Street.
-This trackway, that runs along a western spine of the Wolds, is rich in Bronze Age round barrows, indeed two still stand close-by to the south. |
+burrowing animals it still manages to reach a height of around 2 metres.
+Its position is interesting, it is situated in a near the crest of a hill above the valley of the River Bain at around 130 metres above sea-level, and is less than 100 metres from the ancient trackway of High Street.
+This trackway, that runs along a western spine of the Wolds, is rich in Bronze Age round barrows and indeed two still stand close-by to the south.
+See also: Lincolnshire Long Barrows Introduction and site list. |

 Back to Map | Home